 - You can try an optical cable connection between the receiver and TV, rename your HDMI input to DVD so it is recognized by the Fire Stick or choose a different input method.

-Finally look at the sound settings on your TV.
-For many Brands, simply setting the television to digital can address the audio issue.
+Finally look at the audio settings on your TV.
+For many Brands, simply setting the television to digital audio can address the sound problems that may arise with Fire TV Sticks every now and then.